 Sticking to a strict vegan diet cultivates different types of bacteria that can help lower inflammation in the gut and may have other benefits such as boosting metabolism (30).

-A 2018 Oxford University study into the damage farming does to the planet reported that animal farming provides just 18% of calories but takes up 83% of our farmland.
+An Oxford University study into the damage farming does to the planet reported that animal farming provides just 18% of calories but takes up 83% of our farmland.
 Echoing Hamilton’s sentiment, Oxford University’s Joseph Poore, who led the research, stated that ‘a vegan diet is probably the single biggest way to reduce your impact on planet Earth’ (32).

 Further research suggests that if the world went vegan it could save eight million human lives by 2050, reduce greenhouse gas emissions by two thirds, lead to healthcare-related savings, and avoid climate damages of $1.5 trillion.
 (33).